and47/xlminespy/README.md

 No VBA or PyXl is used, only Python and .NET (Microsoft.Office.Interop.Excel) DLL.
 Uses MVC (Model-View-Controller) design pattern to allow multiple instances of Minesweeper engine (e.g. versions) or UIs like Excel, CLI, web, etc.

+A simple robot (simulated strategy) was added and successfully tested once, see `launcher.py`.

 To-do: use PyInstaller to create executable, which depends on user's Excel installation (DLL path).

 Tested using Python 3.10.14 and pythonnet-3.0.1 from Anaconda.